 Occasionally, I have needed to stop and remove all the docker containers I am running locally.
-I got tired of googling for the commands all the time and decided to write a snippet that I could access easily.
+I got tired of googling for the commands and wrote a snippet that I could easily access.

 Before we see how to stop and remove all containers, we need to list all the containers.

 By default, it shows just the running containers and a lot of information that we won't need.
 So let's pass in some options.

 - -q: Only display the numeric ids.

 Stopping all containers

 The command to stop docker containers is